 Prague has a lot to offer in terms of culture and leisure.

-Living in Prague today, you can still feel much of the city’s original charm and 1,100 year-old history.
+In Prague today, you can still feel much of the city’s original charm and 1,100 year-old history.
 Walking through the old town with its cobblestones and narrow lanes seems to take you right back in time.
 Sights such as the Charles Bridge across the Vltava River and the famous Prague Castle have earned the city its title of UNESCO World Heritage Site.

-Living in Prague: Leisure and Culture
+Leisure and Culture in Prague

 Popular recreational spots include Petřín Hill and Letná Hill on the bank of the Vltava River.
 On weekends, most families living in Prague temporarily escape the city to spend time at their chata, their countryside cottage outside the city.